 Later on, she married Asterios turning into the stepmother of his daughter, Crete.

-You might also want to read Top Amazing Things to Do in Heraklion, Crete.
+You might also want to read about more things to do in Heraklion, Crete.

 Archaeological Sites Near Matala